erkle64/BulkDemolishTerrain/README.md

 # BulkDemolishTerrain for [Foundry](https://www.foundry-game.com/)

-A mod to add a quick craft button.
-It will craft the currently selected item in the hot bar.
+A mod to make bulk demolish remove terrain in the game Foundry.

 #### Installation